How Common Is Credit Card Fraud?

 Quick Answer

-There were over 214,000 reports of credit card fraud in the first half of 2024 alone, making it one of the most prevalent types of identity theft.
+There were nearly 450,000 reports of credit card fraud in 2024, making it the most prevalent type of identity theft.
 You aren’t responsible for fraudulent transactions, but you should still take steps to keep your information safe.

-Credit card fraud is one of the most common types of fraud according to the Federal Trade Commission (FTC).
-In the first half of 2024 alone, there were over 214,000 reports of credit card fraud.
+Credit card fraud is the most common type of fraud, according to the Federal Trade Commission (FTC).
+In 2024, the federal agency received close to 450,000 reports of credit card fraud.

 Many credit cards offer zero liability protection, meaning you aren't responsible for unauthorized transactions.
 Still, credit card fraud is a time-consuming nuisance for cardholders and costly for businesses, so it's best to take security measures to avoid credit card fraud.